Dave Roberts (baseball manager): Broadcasting career

 In May 2009, Roberts retired from baseball and joined NESN as a studio analyst and occasional color commentator for Red Sox telecasts.
-After one season as a broadcaster, he left the network to join the Padres as a Baseball Operations Special Assistant, where he would work with players in the organization on outfield defense, base running and bunting.
+After one season as a broadcaster, he left the network to join the Padres as a Baseball Operations Special Assistant, where he would work with players in the organization on outfield defense, baserunning, and bunting.

-Coaching and managing career
+Coaching and managerial career

-San Diego Padres
+San Diego Padres (2011–2015)

-On October 18, 2010, Roberts was hired by the San Diego Padres as the first base coach replacing Rick Renteria when he was promoted to bench coach.
+On October 18, 2010, Roberts was hired by the San Diego Padres as the first base coach, replacing Rick Renteria, when he was promoted to bench coach.
 When Rentería was named manager of the Chicago Cubs after the 2013 season, Roberts once again succeeded him, named as manager Bud Black's bench coach for the 2014 campaign.

 On June 15, 2015, Roberts filled in as the Padres' manager for one game when Black was fired after starting 2015 at 32–33 and six games behind in the National League West.
 The Padres lost that game 9–1 to the Oakland Athletics.
 Pat Murphy was named as the new manager the next day and Roberts returned to his bench coach role for the rest of the season.